 What it may mean: The site is not free of dirt, oil, hair, or sweat.
 What to do: 1.
 Remove the Sensor.
-2. Clean the site with a plain soap and water and consider shaving.
+2. Consider shaving and/or cleaning the site with soap and water.
 3. Follow the instructions in Applying Your Sensor and Starting Your Sensor.